Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Best response: Report immediately so IT can locate, lock, wipe, or revoke access according to policy.

+### Scenario 8: Executive Deepfake Call

+You receive a voice call that sounds like a senior executive asking you to urgently send customer data to a personal email address.

+Best response: Treat the request as suspicious because it involves urgency, authority pressure, sensitive data, and an unusual channel.
+Verify through a known trusted channel and report if suspicious.

+### Scenario 9: Unapproved AI Summary

+A team member copied HR performance comments into a public AI chatbot to summarize them.

+Best response: Report the potential data exposure through the appropriate privacy/security channel.
+HR data is sensitive and should not be shared with unapproved AI tools.

+### Scenario 10: Unexpected Password Reset Email

+You receive a password reset email that you did not request.

+Best response: Do not click the link.
+Go directly to the official site or contact IT through a trusted channel, then report the suspicious reset request.

+### Scenario 11: Sensitive File Shared Too Broadly

+You notice a payroll file is shared with "Anyone with the link."

+Best response: Stop or correct the sharing if you are authorized, report the exposure, and apply the correct access restriction and sensitivity label.

+### Scenario 12: Personal Cloud Storage

+A user uploads a confidential project file to a personal cloud drive to work from home.

+Best response: This is unsafe data handling.
+Work files should stay in approved organizational storage where access controls, labels, DLP, retention, and audit can apply.

+### Scenario 13: Browser Warning on a Link

+A security warning appears after clicking a link from an email that looked like a Microsoft sign-in page.

+Best response: Do not proceed.
+Close the page, report the message, and change credentials only through an official trusted path if instructed.

+### Scenario 14: Suspicious Inbox Rule

+You find a rule forwarding all your email to an unknown external address.

+Best response: Treat it as possible account compromise, report it immediately, and follow IT/security instructions.

+### Scenario 15: Coworker Requests Your MFA Code

+A coworker says they are locked out and asks you to approve a prompt or share your code so they can finish a task.

+Best response: Never share MFA codes or approve another person's sign-in.
+Direct them to the help desk or official account recovery process.

+## Answer Choice Red Flags

+Be skeptical of answer choices that say to:

+- Click the link to see whether it is legitimate.
+- Forward the suspicious email to coworkers for awareness.
+- Delete the evidence before reporting.
+- Approve an MFA prompt to stop repeated notifications.
+- Use personal email or personal storage because it is faster.
+- Paste sensitive data into an unapproved AI tool after only minor edits.
+- Contact the sender using the phone number in the suspicious message.
+- Ignore the issue because there is no proof yet.
+- Confront a suspected insider directly.
+- Disable security software to complete a task.

+Prefer answer choices that say to:

+- Report using the approved channel.
+- Verify through a known trusted path.
+- Preserve evidence.
+- Use approved storage and sharing.
+- Apply appropriate labels and access restrictions.
+- Escalate sensitive data exposure, ransomware, lost devices, or credential compromise.
+- Follow organizational policy.

+## Mini Practice Questions

+1. A project manager receives an email from a vendor asking to change bank details before an invoice is paid.
+What should they do first?

+Answer: Verify through a known trusted vendor contact or approved procurement workflow before making any change.

+2. A user gets an MFA approval prompt while not signing in.
+What is the safest action?

+Answer: Deny the prompt if possible and report it as suspicious.

+3. A file contains customer names, contract terms, and pricing.
+Can it be pasted into a public AI tool if names are removed?

+Answer: No, not unless policy and an approved tool allow it.
+The file can still contain confidential business and customer information.

+4. A laptop with work email is stolen from a car.
+What matters most?

+Answer: Report immediately so IT can revoke access, locate, lock, wipe, or investigate according to policy.

+5. A user notices files renamed with strange extensions and a ransom note.
+What should they do?

+Answer: Stop using the device, disconnect if instructed by policy or IT, preserve evidence, and report immediately.

+6. A coworker is downloading a large amount of sensitive data unrelated to their role.
+What should you do?

+Answer: Report observable behavior through the appropriate channel.
+Do not confront or accuse the coworker.

+7. A user wants to send a confidential spreadsheet externally.
+What should happen first?

+Answer: Confirm business need and recipient, apply the correct label/protection, and use approved sharing.

+8. An email link displays a familiar brand but points to a misspelled domain.
+What should the user do?

+Answer: Do not click.
+Report the message and access the service only through a known legitimate URL if needed.

+9. A user accidentally sends sensitive data to the wrong external recipient.
+What should they do?

+Answer: Report immediately with facts about what was sent, to whom, and when.
+Do not hide the mistake.

+10. A browser warns that a site is malicious.
+What is the best response?

+Answer: Do not bypass the warning.
+Close it and report if it came from work communication.

+## Last-Minute Memory Hooks

+- Money, identity, access, and sensitive data always require verification.
+- Urgency plus secrecy is a social engineering smell.
+- Unexpected MFA means possible credential compromise.
+- Sensitive data should stay in approved tools with labels, access control, and retention.
+- Business users report; security teams investigate.
+- Preserve evidence; do not delete, forward broadly, or keep poking at the suspicious item.
+- Public Wi-Fi, personal storage, and unmanaged AI tools are risky sharing paths.
+- Ransomware response starts with stopping spread and reporting, not negotiating.

 ## Quick Review Checklist

 Before exam day, make sure you can explain: